ninjapiraatti/helloworld/README.md

 # helloworld
 Hello world with anger issues and multiple personalities.
-Our submit for Stupid Hack 2020.
+Our submit for StUpid HaCK 2020.